 You can’t make a dog bark, but you can get him happy and excited so he wants to bark.
 After a while, your dog will bark when you say, “Speak.”

-Caution!
-If you have a dog that already causes trouble because of his barking, you might not want to encourage this behavior.
-If you decide it’s ok to teach it, be sure to teach “Quiet”, too.
+Caution: If you have a dog that already causes trouble because of his barking, you might not want to encourage this behavior.
+If you decide it’s ok to teach it, be sure to teach “Quiet,” too.

 Teaching “Quiet”: This is easiest if your dog already knows how to speak.
-It’s probably better for older dogs, and less so for younger puppies.
+It’s probably better for older dogs and less so for younger puppies.

-Retrieve a Tissue
+Retrieve A Tissue

 As most of you know, I’m very big on tricks.
 I think they are one of the best ways to teach a dog to learn and have fun at the same time.
 Even young puppies can learn tricks.

 Next, I taught her to pick up a bucket by holding the handle in her mouth.
 It was the first thing that tasted different than a ball or a toy.
-From there, I was able to teach Bonnie to carry it the bucket.
+From there, I was able to teach Bonnie to carry the bucket.
 Later she picked up towels and brought them to me.
 I always rewarded Bonnie when she brought things to me.
 Now she brings me the remote control, the telephone, and my slippers.
 To Bonnie, this is a fantastic game.
 To me, it’s fun and useful.
 I can tell her to help me by bringing me things.

 So next, I taught Bonnie to retrieve a tissue.
 A tissue tastes very different than anything else she has put in her mouth.
 But because I had rewarded Bonnie for giving me the items instead of spitting them out or chewing on them, she quickly learned to grab the tissue and gave it to me.